When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 • they stretch more and resist curling

-This affects how the session flows.
+This directly affects how your session feels.

-Instead of staying settled, babies may:
+Instead of staying settled, your baby may:

 👉 wake during transitions